matthewsouther/osoberry/src/apply.md

 ### Tuition

 As we increase enrollment we hope to have scholarships available for those who need it.
-We do not currently have financial aid available
+We do not currently have financial aid available.

 * **5 days per week:** $1,300/month for 11 months; includes all supplies and aftercare
 * **Forest Fridays only:** $300/month for 11 months; hours run 8:30-5pm and include aftercare on site